lllyasviel/style2paints/README.md

+# Latest News

+We will release style2paints V3.5 at about 2018.10.15 with many breakthroughs.

-﻿# Welcome to PaintsTransfer-Euclid !
+# Welcome to PaintsTransfer-Euclid !

 **Can you colorize line arts?**